poe-iit/first-response-server/README.md

 # Logic

 # Help
-You can message the group, messgae Tomiwa privately on Discord, or ask questions during our weekly meetup if you encounter any problems!
+You can message the group, message Tomiwa privately on Discord, or ask questions during our weekly meetup if you encounter any problems!